jawerty/Node2Blog/README.md

 ## Features
 -   Intergration of the lightweight rich text editor, NicEdit.
--   Utilizes the Express framework.
+-   Utilizes the Express web framework.
 -   Uses MongoDB on the backend.
 -   An Admin interface, initiated by a password confirmation.
 -   Simplistic design: Allowing for the user to easily build on top of